No matter what he does or where he goes, Uncle Kracker adheres to a simple, yet rather timeless philosophy.

 “I really subscribe to this mindset of just having fun,” he affirms.
 “That’s what it’s always about.
 It’s the train that I’m forever on.
 The way I feel is if I’m enjoying it, it’s really worth doing.”

 His 2000 major label debut, Double Wide, fittingly went double-platinum and yielded #1 smash “Follow Me”.
-Its 2002 follow-up No Stranger To Shame reached gold status and spawned cross-format hits such as “In A Little While” and the powerful cover of Dobie Gray’s “Drift Away”, which held the #1 spot on Adult Contemporary radio for a staggering 28 weeks.
+Its 2002 follow-up No Stranger To Shame reached gold status and spawned cross-format hits such as “In A Little While” and the powerful cover of Dobie Gray’s “Drift Away”, which set a Billboard record for most weeks at #1 on any chart, topping their #1 run on the Adult Contemporary radio charts for a staggering 28 weeks.
 Country superstar Kenny Chesney tapped him for “When The Sun Goes Down”, which impressively spent five weeks at #1 on Billboard’s Hot Country Songs Chart.
 Throughout, he played sold out shows across the country and appeared everywhere from the American Country Music Awards to Late Night With Conan O'Brien.
 Then, 2012 saw him fully embrace his country side with his critically acclaimed fifth outing, Midnight Special.

 Uncle Kracker is still having a blast, and fans worldwide undoubtedly will too when they see him on the road.
 “When I’m up onstage, I don’t feel removed from the people coming to hear the music,” he leaves off.
 “You can feel it, when they identify with you.
 Sometimes when I’m up there, I wanna tell’em ‘I’m not any different than you are.”